 Today I discuss the topic of meaning at great length in two of my classes (one class on health and the other on the psychology of death and dying).
 And I encounter fewer difficulties in others’ ability to grasp the concept today—hopefully, because my teaching of the topic has improved.
 But my own views on meaning have also changed over time, and in recognition of the challenges that many encounter when trying to define the concept, I have searched tirelessly for ways to put meaning into more pragmatic and relatable terms.
 (As a teacher of psychology, it is an incredibly frustrating experience to understand a concept like meaning so intuitively but lack the words to adequately communicate that understanding to others.)

-Then, one day, it hit me: Meaning is all about connection.
-More precisely, as a cognitive and emotional experience, a sense of meaning arises from connection.
-And therefore, the search for meaning is a search for said connection.
-In conceptual terms, understanding meaning from the perspective of connection is helpful because the idea of connection is much easier to grasp (however complex it too may be), and as a result, easier to define and determine objectively.
+But one day, it finally came to me.
+Meaning is connection.
+More precisely, as a cognitive and emotional experience, a sense of personal meaning arises from connection; and, therefore, the search for meaning is a search for said connection.
+In conceptual terms, understanding meaning in this way is helpful because connection is a concept which is easier to grasp (however complex it too may be), and as a result, easier to measure objectively.

-My second justification for this reformulation of meaning is a more pragmatic one: when we look at any occurrence of personal meaning, regardless of its source, it always involves a sense of connection with someone or something.
+When we look at any occurrence of personal meaning, regardless of its source, it always involves a sense of connection with someone or something.
 Notably, it always involves the cultivation of closeness with one’s experience, whether it be closeness with something in the environment or closeness with something inside, such that the person feels more connected as a result.
-This is quite apparent if we consider our main sources of connection—social relationships, interactions with nonhuman life, and nature—all of which are sources of meaning commonly described by psychologists.
-It should be a straightforward proposition, then, to say that the search for meaning within these three things specifically is a search for connection; and likewise, the sense of meaning that is gained is a sense of connection or communion, whether with other people or other life.
+This is quite apparent if we consider our three main sources of communion—social relationships, nonhuman interactions, and nature—all of which are sources of meaning commonly described by psychologists.
+It should be a straightforward proposition, then, to say that the search for meaning within these things specifically is a search for connection; and, likewise, the sense of meaning that is gained is a sense of connection (communion), whether with other people or other life.

 But consider some of the other common sources of meaning in people’s lives, such as leisure activities, work, goal-setting, personal growth, and achievements.
-All of these things involve connecting with elements of one’s environment (as in work or leisure activities) or elements of one’s self (as in personal growth, as well as in work and achievements).
+All of these things involve connecting with elements of one’s environment (as in work or leisure activities) or elements of one’s self (as in personal growth, work, or achievements).
 When we engage in either work or play of any kind, we are engaging with the world around us.
-We are connecting to it.
-Similarly, when we create something, whether as part of our work or play, we are interacting with, and therefore connecting with, our immediate environment.
+(We are connecting to it.)
+Similarly, when we create something, whether as part of our work or play, we are interacting with, and therefore connecting with, our immediate surroundings.
 As it can be argued (and as it has been argued by many), everything that we do in our lives can be understood as an attempt to cultivate meaning and purpose, and similarly, everything that we do in our lives can be understood as an attempt to connect with the world around us.
 When we find meaning internally, as in goal pursuit or personal growth, we are similarly engaging and interacting with ourselves.
 We are cultivating a connection with some deeper aspect of our biology or psychology, whether it be a need, a desire, some hidden potential, or the communal instinct itself, long buried and forgotten.
 We are, in effect, attempting to connect with our very existence and nature as Homo sapiens.
-(And in the process, we may come to know ourselves.)
+(And, in the process, we may come to know ourselves better.)

 Today the world is plagued by feelings of meaninglessness, not because the world inherently lacks meaning, but because we long for meaning in the absence of true communion.
 And our greatest source of disconnect—of meaninglessness—is our unbridled agency as Homo sapiens, and the resulting disconnect from nature, from other life, and from ourselves.
 In our increasingly individualistic world, in which people feel ever more isolated and disconnected, meaning is sought in all the wrong places.
 It is sought in drugs and alcohol, which offer a superficial and fleeting sense of communion with other people and life in general, but which eventually erode relationships and impair the capacity for connection.
 It is sought in acts of power and control, which massage the ego and create the façade of influence, but which are isolating in the long run, as they lead to division.
 And it is sought in popularity, and in acts of social conformity, which create the illusion of social relatedness but which lack balance and reciprocity.
 It is even sought in consumerism and materialism, and in our selfie-obsessed online cultures, which make a person feel as if they are connecting with the world around them but which prove terribly unsatisfying in the end, as they are mainly superficial and fleeting.
 In our desperation, we may do all of these things, but none will satisfy the inherent desire for communion.
 Its satisfaction must be of the authentic variety.